Articles and Interviews

 - 'Remembering Salil Chowdhury' - by Lata Mangeskar.

 Salil's name in South India is more well-known than many would imagine.
 Besides composing music for over 25 Malayalam films, Salil also composed music for Tamil,Telugu and Kannada films.
 One of the Tamil films is Karumbu which was to be directed by Salil's old friend and colleague from Chemmeen days - Ramu Kariat.
-Sadly this films was not released.
+Sadly this film was not released.
 Recently I received a request for the song Thingal Malai from Karumbu and it turned out that the lyrics of this song is from the Tamil epic Cilappathikaaram.
 Venkat from Canada sent me a wonderful article "A Melody Regained" which explains the origin of this song and the epic.